 Studying Chinese got me thinking about tense recently and how it’s expressed in different languages.
 That’s when I realized my concept of present tense was over-simplified and that yes, future tense does exist in Japanese… in a way.

 At first glance, the idea of tenses seem very simple.
 You have past, present, and future to describe when something happens well… in the past, present, and future.
 However, if you think about it, present tense cannot exist as a single point in time because it is changing every minute, second, millisecond, ad infinitum.
 In other words, you can say, “I ate yesterday.” and “I will eat tomorrow.” but you cannot say, “I eat now.” because by the time you are finished saying it, that present is already in the past and the future is already the present.
 The only way you can talk about anything close to the present tense is by defining a span of time that started in the past and is continuing into the future.
 That is why you would say, “I am eating now.” instead.
-But that is the present progressive or the gerund of the verb.
+But that is the present progressive of the verb.
 Hence, my original concept of the three tenses being, “ate”, “eat”, and “will eat” was oversimplified.

 So I looked up what is considered present tense in English and found this very informative page about simple present with time lines for different cases.
 Let’s look at how they translate into Japanese.